New Mexico Menace

 The New Mexico Menace is a football team in the Independent Women's Football League based in Albuquerque, New Mexico.
 Home games are played at Wilson Stadium on the campus of Albuquerque High School.

 After completing three-quarters of their 2009 schedule, their season ended abruptly.
-It was determined by team leadership that its should concentrate on the 2010 season.
+It was determined by team leadership that they should concentrate on the 2010 season.